Geirangerfjord. Ørnesvingen observation deck

-Here begins the famous "Eagle Road".
-But before you go down on it, make a stop at her first turn.
+Here begins the famous Eagleroad.
+But before we go down it, we will stop at its first turn.

-If you look from the site to the right, you can see one of the "Seven sisters" waterfalls.
-Looking ahead, I will say that we get to know them better during a small cruise cruise along fjord.
+If you look from the platform to the right, you can see one of the waterfalls "Seven sisters".
+Looking ahead, we will get to know them better during a short cruise on the fjord.

-Near the parking there is a picturesque waterfall.
+Next to the parking there is a small picturesque waterfall.